nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to list students
 2. TeachWhat! shows a list of students
-3. User selects the student
-4. User requests to list classes
+3. User requests to list classes
-5. TeachWhat! shows a list of classes
+4. TeachWhat! shows a list of classes
-6. User selects the class to assign the student to
+5. User selects the class to assign the student to
+6. TeachWhat! assigns the student to the class.
    Use case ends.

 **Extensions**
 * 2a.
-The list is empty.
+The list of students is empty.
   Use case ends.

-* 3a.
-The given index is invalid.
+* 4a.
+The list of classes is empty.
-    * 3a1.
-StudentBook shows an error message.
-      Use case resumes at step 2.
+  Use case ends.

 * 5a.
-The list is empty.
-    * 4a1.
-ClassBook shows a warning message.
-      Use case ends.

-* 6a.
-The given index is invalid.
+The given index of student or class is invalid.
-    * 6a1.
-ClassBook shows an error message.
+    * 5a1.
+TeachWhat! shows an error message.
       Use case resumes at step 5.

 #### Delete a student